azqanadeem/azqanadeem.github.io/_news/sinks-bnaic.md

 award: false
 ---

-My undergrad students will present their theses on learning from infrequrnt traces at [BNAIC](https://bnaic2023.tudelft.nl/)! :scroll:
+My undergrad students will present their theses on learning from infrequent traces at [BNAIC](https://bnaic2023.tudelft.nl/)! :scroll: